HungryHowies/Zitadel-with-Nextcloud/group_mapping.md

 Key = Admins
 Value = admin
 ```
+Authorizations in the Project called Nextcloud.
+Click on New button and Slect User needed.
+Click Continue then save.

 In NextCloud Web UI under SSO & SAML  section scroll down to "Attribute mapping".
 * Attribute to map the users groups to: Admins